-Mr. Leonard M. Knepp June 3, 2009 Page 2
+Mr. Leonard M. Knepp June 9, 2010 Page 2

-The actuarial valuation is based on financial and participant data, which is prepared by SERS staff.
+The actuarial valuation is based on financial and participant data which is prepared by SERS staff.
 The data are reviewed for internal and year-to-year consistency as well as general reasonableness prior to their use in the actuarial valuation.

 The actuarial valuation uses assumptions regarding future rates of investment return and rates of retirement, withdrawal, death, and disability among SERS members and their beneficiaries.
-With the exception of the investment return assumption, the current set of assumptions used in the December 31, 2008 actuarial valuation was adopted by the Board and was based on actual experience of SERS during the years 2001 through 2005.
-At its April 29, 2009 meeting, the Board lowered the annual investment return assumption from 8.5% to 8.0%.
+With the exception of the investment return assumption, the current set of assumptions used in the December 31, 2009 actuarial valuation was adopted by the State Employees' Retirement Board (the Board) and was based on actual experience of SERS during the years 2001 through 2005.
+In April of 2009, the Board lowered the annual investment return assumption from 8.5% to 8.0% for use in the December 31, 2008 actuarial valuation, and this 8.0% assumption was again used in the December 31, 2009 actuarial valuation.
 The actuarial value of assets is developed by recognizing the difference between the expected actuarial value of assets and the market value of assets over a five-year period.

-Apart from the statutory funding requirements set forth in the SERS Code, there are also separate accounting standards that SERS uses for financial reporting purposes.
+Apart from the statutory funding requirements set forth in the SERC, there are also separate accounting standards that SERS uses for financial reporting purposes.
 Governmental Accounting Standards Board (GASB) Statement No. 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans establishes a range of actuarial cost and amortization methods for the Unfunded Actuarial Accrued Liability.
-The scheduled payments since July 1, 2005 have been below the minimum amount required to meet the GASB minimum.
+The scheduled payments since July 1, 2005 have been below the amount required to meet the GASB minimum.
 This is a result of financing changes implemented by Act 2003-40 in December 2003.
 After June 30, 2012, provided that employer contributions are made in accordance with current law, we expect SERS contributions to exceed the GASB minimum.